CEO Reveals How Easily Colonial Pipeline Hack Could’ve Been Avoided

 The Colonial Pipeline Hack Came Down to One Password

-During an interview with US senators, the head of the Colonial Pipeline revealed that hackers could breach his company by cracking one single password.
+During an interview with US senators, the head of the Colonial Pipeline revealed that hackers could breach his company by cracking one password.

 Why?
 Because the breached account didn’t have a second layer of protection.